JEWELRY CARE AND CLEANING

 Jewelry can be a lifelong companion if taken care of correctly.
 Just because it is made from metals doesn’t mean it can last forever!
 Dirt can wear away between seams and loosen prongs, causing you to lose stones.
 If cleaned and stored properly, this can be easily prevented.
 Not only are there mechanical upsides to keeping jewelry clean, but it also makes it more shiny and new looking.

 Because pearls are a natural substance, they are porous and susceptible to the environment around them.
 Try not to spray perfume on pearls or get moisturizer on them, and always take them off in the shower.
 Being submerged in water deteriorates the silk they are strung with, so wipe clean with a damp cloth instead to avoid string contact.
 Use only water and a soft cloth unless the pearls are stained, in which case you can use a gentle soap such as Dawn dish soap in the water.
-Tick Tock also carries a pearl cleaning solution for $10 that is the safest way to go.
+Tick Tock also carries a pearl cleaning solution for $10 which is the safest way to go.

 Rings with stones